-I’m convinced that it is not what we say but what we do as school leaders that makes the biggest impact on students and teachers in our respective buildings.
+It is not just what we say as school leaders but also what we do that makes an impact on students and teachers in our respective buildings.
 To say, “I enjoy reading” is different than carrying a book or magazine with you while visiting classrooms during regular walkthroughs.
 To be observed in the act of reading is invaluable.

-Listed and linked below are texts that I would recommend for other school leaders, to read on their own or with a group.
+Listed and linked below are texts that we would recommend for other school leaders, to read on their own or with a group.
 What do all of these books have in common?

 - They are connected to education, either directly or indirectly.

-- I read and reviewed them (follow links), I really enjoyed them, and I think you might too.
+- We have read and reviewed them (follow links), I really enjoyed them, and I think you might too.

-- I often come back to these texts to reference the author’s ideas or just for some inspiration.
+- We often come back to these texts to reference the author’s ideas or just for some inspiration.